 A study of Human Heredity and Eugenics.
 Assigned readings and reports.
 The aim of the course is to acquaint the student with current literature on the subjects of Eugenics, including investigations that have contributed data on the subject.
-Prerequisite : Heredity and Evolution 114.
+Prerequisite: Heredity and Evolution 114.

 Two units; second semester.
+(Not offered in 1925-26.)

-CALIFORNIA STATE PRINTING OFFICE FRANK J. SMITH, Superintendent SACRAMENTO, 1924
+CALIFORNIA STATE PRINTING OFFICE JOHN E. KING, State Printer SACRAMENTO, 1925